 - Allow extra time to get to scheduled appointments.

-- Take the bus (free with UofL ID) or check-out a car-share vehicle for your errands: UofL Car-share
+- Take the bus (free with UofL ID) to extend your reach!

 It takes too long